Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Rank-dependent utility agents

-It is a concave weighting function and will be a useful tool in our analysis.
+It is concave.
 Because $\overline{w}\ge w$, we have $\rho_{\overline w}(Y)\ge \rho_w(Y)$ for all $Y\in \X$.
 For a cavex weighting function $w$, its concave envelope $\overline w$ coincides with $w$ on an interval $[0,\beta_w]\subseteq[0,1]$ (possibly empty) and it is linear on $[\beta_w,1]$; see panel (b) of Figure \ref{fig:RDU}.
 The linear part captures the lowest line emanating from $(1,1)$ that dominates $w$, touching but not crossing $w$'s graph.
-As we will see in Theorem \ref{th:RDU}, enough risk seeking is implied this way to generate global risk-seeking-type results.
+As we will see in Theorem \ref{thm:RDU}, enough risk seeking is implied this way to generate global risk-seeking-type results.
 We next state our main assumptions on the homogeneous RDU agents.

 \begin{myassump}{H-RDU} Each agent $i \in [n]$ is an RDU maximizer with a concave and increasing utility function $u$ on $\R_+$ that is linear on $[0,x_0]$ with $u(0)=0$ and $u(x_0)>0$, and a cavex weighting function $w$ with $w=\overline{w}$ for $t\in [0,1/n]$.
 The domain of allocations is $\X=L^\infty_+$.
 The total payoff $X\in \X$ satisfies $\p(X>0)>0$. \end{myassump}